emmhe015/mypp1/README.md

     - The main content includes a _hero image_ that reminds the user to slown down.
     - It contains a short _About us_ section with a little information about the creator of the website and the function of the site.
     - Under the About section is a _Sign Up_ form for the newsletter.
 Name and email is requiered.
-    - The sign up form follows by a section of a simple _Practice_ with a image and an ordered list.
+    - The sign up form follows by a section of a simple _Practice_ with music, image and an ordered list.
     - The _Footer_ is at the bottom, with links to different social media websites that opens in a new tab.
 ## Testing
 - I confirm that the links in the nav, newsletter sign up form and the footer is working correctly.